-Many children "cheat" on their diets and eat extra foods without telling their parents or other adults.
+Many children eat extra foods without telling their parents or other adults.
 This can lead to high blood sugar levels and hospitalizations.
 Make it clear to your child that eating equals a need for insulin, and he or she should always tell an adult when eating something that's not on the meal plan for the day.

 It's helpful to incorporate the idea of balance into your child's understanding.
 If your child wants to eat a food not on the meal plan for the day, then your child needs to adjust the insulin dose to reflect this change.

 School can also present a particular challenge for a child with type 1 diabetes.
 Because of the need to take insulin injections throughout the day (or use an insulin pump) and the need to eat on a regular schedule, children who have type 1 diabetes stand out from their peers.
 It may help if you encourage your child to explain diabetes to his or her friends and show them how the equipment works.
 Most children are merely curious and are eager to learn.

 It is also important that you meet with your child's teacher, school nurse, and school administrators to discuss diabetes care at school.
 The Americans with Disabilities Act covers children with diabetes, so your child's school must assist you with his or her diabetes treatment.
 Make sure that the school has on hand the correct type of supplies and insulin for your child.